Success in the interview: The basics are important

 But there are also critical tones about the methods by which applicants are selected in the interview: the question whether personnel can not stand the truth, which has attracted a lot of interest in the industry.

-Or the question of whether Assessment Center as a selection method make sense at all, since they are by no means undisputed.
-Especially since a study shows, which is mainly highly qualified applicants do not even want to do the job when it goes to the Assessment Center.
+Or the question of whether Assessment Center as a selection method at all Sense make because they are by no means uncontroversial.
+Especially since a study shows that above all highly qualified applicants do not even want to do the job when it goes to the Assessment Center.

-Further tips for discussion talks & assessment centers
+More tips for job interview and assessment centers

-In our corresponding section on the topic Job interviews & assessment center you will find many more tips & notes on the subject.
+In our corresponding Heading application tips You will find many more tips and hints on the subject.
 In this sense: Good luck in the job interview!

 More knowledge - PDF download, eCourse on demand or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!

 Consultant packages: You want to increase your reach or address applicants as an employer?
 For these and other topics we offer special Consultant packages (overview) - For example, a personal phone call (price is per hour).